PLEASE NOTE:This website was created with the COMPASS placement test in place at each of the Seattle Colleges.

 Some programs at the Seattle Colleges have specific placement test score requirements.
 (For instance, many programs require readiness for English 101.)
 You should check these requirements carefully.
 If you don't meet the program requirements, you will be placed in classes to help build your skills.

-Most new students to the Seattle Colleges must take COMPASS to determine the math and English course where they will begin.
+Most new students to the Seattle Colleges must take pacement test to determine the math and English course where they will begin.

-Also, if you have recent COMPASS test scores from one of the other Seattle Colleges or another community college, and transfer them to your college, you may be able to use those test scores instead of taking the test again.
+Also, if you have recent placement test score from one of the other Seattle Colleges or another community college, and transfer them to your college, you may be able to use those test scores instead of taking the test again.
 Check with your college about guidelines for transferring test scores.

 These are only general guidelines, so you should check with your college and program requirements.